If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 An annual pass is a Disney World lover’s dream come true… visit the parks as often as I want for a whole year?
 Yes, please!

-While a Disney World annual pass isn’t cheap, buying one might actually save you money depending on the situation.
+While a Disney World annual pass (AP) isn’t cheap, buying one might actually save you money depending on the situation.

 Here’s a quick summary of several situations that might merit getting an Annual Pass: